 Advertising is critical as it attracts people who are actively looking for a new challenge, but proactive methods are increasingly important to create links with people who are not actively on the market.
 It is a generalisation, but one that usually bears out – these are the people who are most likely to be the movers and shakers.
 They are too busy doing a great job to be on the job market.
 They are also less likely to turn down your offer in favour of another and they are more likely to recommend your role to other people if it isn’t right for them.
 Social Media can play a very important role in finding both active and passive candidates, dependent on the type and level of the position, although this is a large enough subject to leave for a future post!

-Employer branding will become critical in 2013 and behind employer branding is the employee value proposition, or EVP.
+Employer branding is critical and behind employer branding is the employee value proposition, or EVP.
 How you design and present your EVP, and business to the market has a very real impact on whether candidates want to work for you.
 We have worked with an extremely well-known e-tailer whose working practices and environment are stressful, to say the least, and which systematically fails to reward its employees adequately, both in financial and non-financial terms.
 People moan and groan about how hard their lives are, but their affinity with the brand is such that it remains a magnet for potential employees.
 No matter how badly they are treated during the interview process, people at all levels of seniority still accept jobs with the business.
 At the other end of the spectrum are small businesses with very little employer branding, such as management consultancies, who continually struggle to hire good people because no-one knows who they are, despite excellent working conditions and pay.
 It is one of life’s unfair equations.

 Creating your own talent warehouse can provide the key to reducing your recruitment costs by a significant margin.
 Think of all of those great people that you met who weren’t quite right for your business when you first came across them.
 They may have been a bit too junior or had a slightly different technical focus, but from a character fit perspective they were absolutely right.
 Keep in touch with them, check in every now and again and make them feel part of your business.
 They will accept a role with you much more quickly the next time you have a vacancy that would fit them.